teddy-f-47/Mobile-And-Multimedia-Systems-Lab3/README.md

 ### main.dart

-This is the 'root' of the app that contains code for the home page, as well as the image processing for image labelling, text recognition, and object detection.
+This is the 'root' of the app that contains code for the home page.
+Here, there is a button to select an image from Gallery using ImagePicker, and there is another button that navigates to cameraview.dart to take a photo using Camera.
+Eventually, main.dart calls functions from processing.dart to get the labels, text, and detected object boundaries of a given image.

 ### cameraview.dart

 This is the code for the 'camera' page where the user can take a picture as an input for the app.

+### processing.dart

+This is the code for image processing with Google ML Kit.
+There are three functions for image labelling, text recognition, and object detection.

 ### constants.dart